Why Do You Keep Losing Your Voice?

 Factors that Contribute to Losing Your Voice

 There are professions which require you to use your voice a lot.
 Among those most likely to have vocal problems are:

 If one of these is your job, we recommend using natural remedies to help you cope with excessively using your voice.

 It’s even a good idea to go to a speech therapist who will teach you techniques for using your voice in a healthier way.

-In the end, you strain your voice so much that there comes a time when you notice how your throat starts to hurt when all you did is to have a quiet chat with a friend.
+In the end, noise pollution causes you to strain your voice so much that there comes a time when you notice how your throat starts to hurt when all you did was have a quiet chat with a friend.
 This is a very common cause of vocal problems.

-Moreover, centralized air conditioning can also cause great problems, since it dries up the mucosa that protects the airways.
+Moreover, centralized air conditioning can also cause great problems, since it dries up the mucus that protects our airways.

-In addition, there are other significant health reasons why you may frequently lose your voice.
+In addition, there are other significant health factors contributing to you losing your voice frequently.
 These include:

 You know about how cigarettes affect the lungs, but did you know that it can cause vocal cord (laryngeal) cancer?

-When you lose your voice, this aphonia or dysphonia can become an opportunity to find this type of cancer and to get rid of it.
+When you lose your voice, this aphonia or dysphonia can become an opportunity to find this type of cancer and to get proper treatment for it.